West Side Place: The complex

 The A$1 billion project will be Melbourne's biggest inner-city development, encompassing 97,000 m2 of floor space.
 Developed by Far East Consortium, the complex was initially proposed in 2013, and was later approved in mid-2014 by then-Planning Minister, Matthew Guy.
 It was proposed to be fully completed in 2022.
 Most of the building's residential apartments have opened as of February 2022.
 Construction was suspended in February 2022 when contractor Probuild went into administration.
+The remaining two towers were completed by Multiplex in 2023.